 From the south end of Breckenridge, drive 2 miles south on Colorado 9.
 Turn right on Spruce Creek Road.
-There is a sign here that says "The Crown".
-Stay right up a small hill and then left at an intersection.
-There are several side roads in this area.
-Stay on the main road and drive 1.2 miles (from Highway 9) to the Spruce Creek trailhead at 10,400’.
+Stay right up a small hill and turn left at an intersection.
+Stay on the main road and drive 1.2 miles (from Highway 9) to the Spruce Creek trailhead at 10,400.
 There is a large parking area here.

 Find another, wider gully above tree line - Photo #5.
-It’s in the middle of Helenís east slope.
+Its in the middle of Helens east slope.
 This gully usually holds snow into July.
-The remaining 1,500’ feet to the summit is on grass and easy terrain.
+The remaining 1,500 feet to the summit is on grass and easy terrain.
 Hike up or around the wide gully and continue west up the east slope.
-Photo #6 shows the last 600’ feet to the summit.
+Photo #6 shows the last 600 feet to the summit.
 Keep hauling to reach the easy talus below the summit.
 Gain the summit for a great view of surrounding Tenmile peaks.
 Photo #7 and Photo #8 are views from the summit.
 Photo #9 looks back down on the route.

 It is also possible to start this hike on the south end of the Aqueduct road that runs between Spruce Creek and Crystal Creek.
 This involves leaving the main trailhead, driving over 1 mile up the main Spruce Creek road (4WD but not too difficult), and turning right to the start of the Aqueduct road.
 The road is gated on both ends but parking here shaves some time and elevation off of your hike.